 The sweet smell of acetone in your dog’s breath is a common sign of ketosis.
 Ketosis occurs when there are elevated levels of ketones, which are toxic acids.
 They are the breakdown product caused when your dog’s body burns fat as a source of energy for their muscles.

-Do not be deceived into a false sense of security, because your dog’s appetite appears to have increased.
-What is happening is, the glucose is not making it to their brain, so their brain is getting the message they are always hungry.
+Do not be deceived into a false sense of security because your dog’s appetite appears to have increased.
+What is happening is, the glucose is not making it to their brain, so their mind is getting the message they are always hungry.

 Another complication of the disease is the auto-immune problems, causing function failure of other vital organs.
 These changes must be monitored and reported to your veterinarian as soon as possible.

-Should diabetes is found, certain changes will have to be made and schedules strictly followed.
+If diabetes is found, specific changes will have to be made, and schedules strictly followed.
 They include stringently scheduled and portioned high fiber/protein meals.
-The same would hold true for exercise and insulin shots.
+The same would hold for exercise and insulin shots.

 No breed is spared from getting canine diabetes.
-However, as the disease is most often hereditary, the following are the breeds it is most often found in; they include, but are not limited to: Keeshhond, Dachshunds, Labrador Retrievers, Golden Retrievers, Samoyed, German Shepherds, Schnauzers, Poodles, Yorkshire Terriers, Cairn Terriers, Miniature Pinschers, Beagles, Bichon Frise, and Border Collies.
+However, as the disease is most often hereditary, the following are the breeds it is most commonly found in; they include, but are not limited to Keeshond, Dachshunds, Labrador Retrievers, Golden Retrievers, Samoyed, German Shepherds, Schnauzers, Poodles, Yorkshire Terriers, Cairn Terriers, Miniature Pinschers, Beagles, Bichon Frise, and Border Collies.

 If your dog has canine diabetes, do not perpetuate the disease!
 Do the right thing.
 Neuter or spay your pet.

-Bottom Line: Canine Diabetes is serious and life threatening.
+Canine diabetes is severe and life-threatening.
 Sadly, there is no cure.
 If left untreated, your dog will suffer unnecessarily.
-If diagnosed early, treated properly, and you commit to following schedules, you can extend the time you will share and enjoy your dog’s companionship.
+If diagnosed early, treated appropriately, and you commit to following schedules, you can extend the time you will share and enjoy your dog’s companionship.